citizenlabsgr/elections-api/README.md

 Versions of the API are requested through content negotiation.
 Your client will receive the highest compatible version for the major version you request.

+## Zapier Integration

+Get notified about upcoming elections and changes to your registration status using the official Zapier integration: https://zapier.com/developer/public-invite/67931/3e2129a5ae71f759de4e990d7d4b1586/

 ## Contributing

 If you would like to contribute to this project, fork this repository or ask for commit access rights during one of our ["Hack Night" events](https://citizenlabs.org/join/).